 Whether using raw honey or general honey, this ingredient contains a ton of health benefits Not only is honey delicious but it also contains antibacterial/antiviral and antioxidant properties, that help to boost immunity, fight infection and improve the digestive system as a natural cleanser.

-Natural is also a wonderful ingredient that can both improve quality of sleep while also being a natural energy booster.
+Natural is also a wonderful ingredient that can both improve the quality of sleep while also being a natural energy booster.
 Because of the natural sugars within honey, you can get an immediate energy boost that is sustained for longer.
 It’s also better at controlling blood sugar levels than other sugars.

 If you want to use raw honey, that’s no problem.
 In fact, raw honey contains even more vitamins, minerals, and enzymes that the usual ‘processing’ can destroy.
 You can read more about the top health benefits of raw honey here.

-Note* You can swap out honey for age nectar if you can’t/don’t consume honey – although there are no major health benefits associated with agave nectar.
+Note* You can swap out the honey for age nectar if you can’t/don’t consume honey – although there are no major health benefits associated with agave nectar.
 Maple syrup is another option that boasts a few health benefits.

-Cayenne pepper not only packs a powerful hit of flavour, but also boasts a wonderful list of health benefits.
-Not only can cayenne pepper reduce inflammation and aid various ailments including coughs and an upset stomach, but it is also an antioxidant – fighting harmful free radicals and preventing against oxidative damage to our cells.
+Cayenne pepper not only packs a powerful hit of flavor but also boasts a wonderful list of health benefits.
+Not only can cayenne pepper reduce inflammation and aid various ailments including coughs and an upset stomach, but it is also an antioxidant – fighting harmful free radicals and preventing oxidative damage to our cells.